MrAkashKumar/Spring-boot-jwt/README.md

-# Spring-boot-jwt based Spring boot
+# Spring-boot-jwt-mysql-jpa based Spring boot
 it is JSON Web Token Example using IntelliJ IDEA IDE.